 - 1 tbsp shallots (or 1/2 of one shallot) rinsed and strained to remove any sharpness.

 - 3 parts (approx 6 tbsp) extra virgin olive oil use the good stuff!

 - 1 part (approx 2 tbsp) champagne vinegar if you can't find this, then use white wine vinegar

 - 1/2-1 avocado

-- juice from one lime or more if needed
+- juice form one or more lime, as needed

 - 2 cups water cress or any version of cress you can find

-- 1 cup maiche or other light young leaf lettuce
+- 1 cup maiche or any other light young leaf lettuce

 - 1 cup sea asparagus soaked and rinsed in cold water for about 10 minutes to remove any unwanted briny flavour

 - 1/2 English cucumber sliced